digiltd/oh-rtd-test/Satel-Alarm-Binding.md

-This is OpenHAB binding for Satel Integra Alarm System with ETHM-1 or INT-RS module installed.
+This is OpenHAB binding for Satel Integra Alarm System which allows you to connect to your alarm system using TCP/IP protocol with ETHM-1 installed or RS-232 protocol with INT-RS module installed.

-The binding provides connectivity to an Integra board via a TCP socket connection to the ETHM-1 or a RS-232 serial connection to the INT-RS.
+For installation of the binding, please see Wiki page [Bindings](Bindings).

+**NOTE:** INT-RS nmodule is not supported yet.

 ## Binding Configuration